RAI-toolkit/RAI-toolkit.github.io/_posts/2023-11-28-The-Foundation-Model-Transparency-Index.md

 ---
 title:  "The Foundation Model Transparency Index"
-excerpt:  "We introduce the Foundation Model Transparency Index to assess the transparency  (...)"
+excerpt:  "We introduce the Foundation Model Transparency Index to assess the transparency of foundation model developers.
+We design the Index around 100 transparency indicators, which codify transparency for foundation models, the resources required  (...)"
 header:
   teaser: /assets/images/RAI_toolkit/Assess.png
 sidebar: